whoisryosuke/gatsby-documentation-starter/README.md

 ### Creating pages from react-docgen

-Currently this template is setup to generate pages based off MDX files in your project.
-This allows you to create a `Button.mdx` to document your `<Button />`, or even a `About.mdx` to create an About page.
+This template is setup to generate pages based off MDX files in your project.
+This allows you to create a `Button.mdx` to document your `<Button />`.

 > It's not required to make pages based off MDX.
 You can use Gatsby's default routing configuration, which creates pages based on any `.js` files located in the `pages` subfolder.